Quantum fields for unitary representations of Thompson's groups F and T: The action of Thompson's groups and on -point functions The action of Thompson's groups F and T on n-point functions

 \subsection{The connection between Thompson group actions and smearing}

-We have seen in this section how to calculate the $n$-point correlation function with respect to a nonvacuum state $|f\rangle$ prepared by applying a Thompson group transformation.
+We have seen in this section how to calculate the $n$-point correlation function with respect to a non-vacuum state $|f\rangle$ prepared by applying a Thompson group transformation.
 Here we exploit this observation to calculate the expectation values of smeared field operators.
+Note that this treatment is not entirely rigorous.

-Let's suppose we have a field operator $\widehat{\phi}^\alpha(x)$, obtained via the limiting procedure described above.
-If we ``take away the expectation values'' in Corollary~\ref{cor:nptaction} we obtain the following transformation law for the field
+Let's suppose we have a field operator $\hat{\phi}^\alpha(x)$, obtained via the limiting procedure described above.
+If we ``take away the expectation values'' in (\ref{eq:nptaction2}) we obtain the following transformation law for the field:

 This expression is understood to make sense only in the expectation values.

 We can now use this field operator to build the smeared operator